 By 1956 most commercially valuable timber had run out.
 The island was becoming a liability.
 Bill Sehmel considered several options, including raising sheep on the island, but in the end decided to sell it.

 In January 1957 Sehmel signed the sale and commission agreement with Purdy Realty.
 In May of that year the island was sold on contract to a group of Seattle-based developers.
-Surveying, subdivision and infrastructure work got underway, and as soon as the balance of the contract was paid off in October 1958 sale of lots began.
+Surveying, subdivision and infrastructure work got underway, and lots began to be sold in July 1958.

 “Every lot has a water view” was how the properties were described.